menata-id/menata/specification/000-language-spec.md

 Learning one Grammar should not require understanding every other Grammar.

 This enables Business Knowledge to evolve incrementally while remaining consistent.

+---

+# Extensibility

+The Menata language is designed to evolve.

+New Grammar may be introduced in future versions when they represent new Business Knowledge that cannot be expressed by existing Grammar.

+Additional Grammar should:

+- have one primary responsibility,
+- remain consistent with the language principles,
+- avoid overlapping responsibilities,
+- preserve Business Knowledge semantics,
+- maintain compatibility whenever reasonably possible.

+Language evolution should prioritize simplicity over completeness.

+---

+# Conformance

+A Machine Interpreter conforms to the Menata Language Specification if it:

+- correctly interprets the Grammar it supports,
+- preserves the semantics defined by this specification,
+- produces behavior consistent with the expressed Business Knowledge,
+- clearly identifies unsupported Grammar.

+A Machine Interpreter may support only a subset of the language.

+Unsupported Grammar should be reported explicitly.

+Machine Interpretation must not change the meaning of Business Knowledge.

+---

+# Compatibility

+Business Knowledge should remain stable over time.

+New language versions should preserve compatibility whenever reasonably possible.

+Machine Interpreters should support Business Knowledge created by earlier language versions.

+If compatibility cannot be preserved, the incompatibility should be explicitly documented.

+Long-term compatibility is preferred over unnecessary language changes.

+---

+# Normative Requirements

+The following keywords are interpreted as described in RFC 2119.

+- MUST
+- MUST NOT
+- SHOULD
+- SHOULD NOT
+- MAY

+---

+## Language

+The language:

+- MUST express Business Knowledge.
+- MUST remain implementation independent.
+- MUST define clear semantics.
+- MUST be human readable.
+- MUST be machine interpretable.
+- SHOULD remain simple.
+- SHOULD evolve incrementally.
+- MAY be extended through additional Grammar.

+---

+## Grammar

+Each Grammar:

+- MUST have one primary responsibility.
+- MUST define clear semantics.
+- MUST remain consistent with other Grammar.
+- MUST avoid overlapping responsibilities.
+- SHOULD be independently understandable.
+- SHOULD be composable.

+---

+## Business Knowledge

+Business Knowledge:

+- MUST remain independent from implementation technology.
+- MUST preserve its meaning across Machine Interpretations.
+- SHOULD remain stable over time.
+- SHOULD evolve without unnecessary disruption.

+---

+## Machine Interpretation

+Machine Interpretation:

+- MUST preserve the semantics of Business Knowledge.
+- MUST NOT redefine the meaning of the language.
+- SHOULD produce consistent results.
+- MAY generate applications, source code, configurations, automation, AI agents, or other implementation artifacts.

+---

+# Non-goals

+The Menata Language Specification intentionally does not define:

+- programming languages,
+- source code,
+- databases,
+- frameworks,
+- APIs,
+- user interfaces,
+- deployment,
+- infrastructure,
+- runtime architectures,
+- implementation strategies,
+- AI models.

+These concerns belong to Machine Interpretation rather than the language itself.

+---

+# Versioning

+The Menata Language evolves through published specification versions.

+Each version defines:

+- language grammar,
+- language semantics,
+- normative requirements,
+- compatibility expectations.

+Machine Interpreters should declare the language version they support.

+Business Knowledge should specify the language version it conforms to.

+---

+# Glossary

+## Business Reality

+The real-world environment in which an organization operates.

+---

+## Business Knowledge

+An organization's understanding of Business Reality.

+---

+## Menata

+A declarative language for expressing Business Knowledge.

+---

+## Grammar

+A language construct used to express one aspect of Business Knowledge.

+---

+## Machine Interpretation

+The process of realizing Business Knowledge expressed in Menata.

+---

+## Machine Interpreter

+A technology that performs Machine Interpretation.

+---

+## Application

+One possible realization of Business Knowledge.

+---

+# Document Status

+This document is a Draft Specification.

+The language may continue to evolve before version 1.0.

+The goal of the current phase is conceptual stability rather than implementation completeness.